julianscodeword/streamlinex/readme.md

 JobRunners.Sequential(job);
 ```

+You can also create custom data sources and data targets which generate or consume data for some specification.

 ## Streams and the StreamFactory
 `StreamFactory` is the powerful abstraction that allows you to write your ETL processes without worrying how they will be run.